buserror/libmui/README.md

 I deliberately limited the number of coordinate systems to 2, like the old one, so you get the 'screen coordinates' and the 'window content coordinates'.
 I was half-tempted to create a fully hierarchical system, but I realized it wasn't really needed and would just make things more complicated.

-It's a 'smart' window manager, it keeps track of an 'invalid' list of rectangles, and clips to that when redrawing, so it doesn't redraw the whole window every time, yeah, like the original.
-None of that 'lets redraw absolutely everything every frame' stuff like Immediate Mode UIs.
+It's a 'smart' window manager: it keeps track of a list of 'invalid' rectangles and clips to that when redrawing, so it doesn't redraw the whole window every time, yeah, just like the original.
+None of that 'lets redraw absolutely everything every frame' stuff like immediate mode UIs.
+However:

    - It's missing bits like 'zooming' (TODO), and 'resizing' (TODO).
    - It doesn't do transparent windows.

-It is by design, it draws windows 'top down' to optimize clipping -- adding transparency wouldn't be hard, but I'd have to draw the windows 'bottom up' to handle blending, and we'd revert back to drawing a lot of stuff for very little return.
-   - Also, you can always alpha blend the whole *ui* 'screen' to wherever you want, so it's not like you can't have transparency.
+The lack of transparency is by design, it draws windows 'top down' to optimize clipping.
+Adding transparency wouldn't be hard, but I'd have to draw the windows 'bottom up' to handle blending, and we'd revert back to drawing a lot of stuff for very little return.
+You can always alpha-blend the whole *ui* 'screen' to wherever you want, so it's not like you can't have transparency.

 ## Menu Manager
 Menubar, menus, checkmarks, keyboard shortcuts, all that stuff.
 Made to looks like System 7/8, or GS/OS.
 This was the most complicated bit to do, and it's still not perfect -- turns out the original had quite a few features that are not obvious at first glance.